-A student who wishes to appeal a grade must initiate the process in the full semester following the one in which the contested grade was received.
-Spring and Summer Session courses must be appealed during the following Fall semester while Fall and Intersession courses must be appealed during the following Spring semester.
+A student who wishes to appeal a grade must initiate the process in the full semester following the semester in which the contested grade was received.
+Spring and Summer Session courses must be appealed during the following Fall semester, while Fall and Winter session courses must be appealed during the following Spring semester before the last day to withdraw and receive a “W” grade.
 Appeals that are not initiated by these deadlines will not be considered.